meshy/meshy.github.com/_posts/2013-11-03-debugging-assertnumqueries-tests.markdown

       File "/path/to/django/test/testcases.py", line 105, in __exit__
         executed, self.num

-    AssertionError: 3 queries executed, 2 expected
+    AssertionError: 2 queries executed, 1 expected

 Okay, so we know something's wrong, but we don't know what.
 How do we find out what that extra query is?
-Well, Django can show you the queries run, so lets throw some debug code in the test to print them out...
+Well, Django can show you the queries run if you just ask it nicely.
+Lets throw some debug code in the test to print them out...

-    from django.conf import settings
     from django.db import connection

     class GoodTestCase(django.test.TestCase):
         def fantastic_test(self):
-            with self.assertNumQueries(2):
+            with self.assertNumQueries(1):
-                settings.DEBUG = True  # We can see the queries with DEBUG on. connection.queries = []  # Reset the list of recorded queries.
+                # Get num queries run before.
+                so_far = len(connection.queries)
                 thing.do_fantastic_stuff()  # Queries happen here.
+                for q in connection.queries[so_far:]:
+                    print(q['sql'])  # Print our queries

+When you run this, you should get the executed queries printed in your test output:

+    SELECT (1) AS "a" FROM "great_model" WHERE "great_model"."id" = 15  LIMIT 1
+    UPDATE "great_model" SET "field" = 1 WHERE "great_model"."id" = 15

+Nice, eh?
+That should be enough to set you on the path of debugging the issue, but I feel like going a little further (too far?) and making it pretty.
+Would it have been nicer to run the following?
+(Note the extra context manager.)

+    class GoodTestCase(django.test.TestCase):
+        def fantastic_test(self):
+            with self.assertNumQueries(1), PrintQueries():
+                thing.do_fantastic_stuff()  # Queries happen here.

+I think so too, so here's my definition of `PrintQueries`:

+    from django.db import connection

+    class PrintQueries(object):
+        def __enter__(self):
+            # Get num queries run before.
+            self.so_far = len(connection.queries)

+        def __exit__(self, type, value, traceback):
+            for q in connection.queries[self.so_far:]:
-                print(connection.queries)  # Print out our recorded queries! settings.DEBUG = False  # Turn DEBUG back off.
+                print(q['sql'])  # Print our queries.

+Simples! `;)`